os69os/Build-it-right/README.md

 ### Issues Faced and Improvements
 - **Data Quality:** Missing values in 'Skylight_Ratio' were filled with zeros, and categorical variables were converted into dummy variables.
 - **Outliers:** Handled using Box-Cox transformation and capping.
+- **Data Relevance:** The dataset used was not related to Saudi Arabia, which may affect the applicability of the predictions to buildings in that region.
 - **Model Selection:** Extensive hyperparameter tuning and model comparison ensured optimal performance.

 ## Model Section